Chamath98/Get-Meal/README.md

 # Get-Meal
-An online food ordering system with a website and an android application.
+An online food ordering system to replace the traditional system.